cakephp/docs/en/core-libraries/helpers/cache.rst

         'CacheDispatcher'
     ));

-.. versionadded:: 2.3
 If you have a setup with multiple domains or languages you can use `Configure::write('Cache.viewPrefix', 'YOURPREFIX');` to store the view cache files prefixed.

 Additional Configuration Options
 --------------------------------